Medically reviewed by Aimee Paik, MD

 While this may seem discouraging, not all hope is lost.
 There are many amazing skin treatments that can help target adult breakouts.

 Like all types of acne, there is no magic treatment that will get rid of acne forever.
 However, there are many effective skin treatments that can help target breakouts.
-Our dermatologists typically recommend using all-over acne treatments to effectively treat and prevent breakouts vs acne spot treatments.
+The dermatology providers on our platform typically recommend using all-over acne treatments to effectively treat and prevent breakouts vs acne spot treatments.

 If you're dealing with very mild acne, over the counter treatments can help.
 Many over the counter treatments use acne ingredients like salicylic acid and benzoyl peroxide.
-However, for more moderate to severe acne vulgaris, you may want to look into prescription medications from a dermatologist.
+However, for more moderate to severe acne vulgaris, you may want to look into prescription medications from a dermatology provider.

 Tretinoin: A topical retinoid that removes dead skin cells to unclog pores and help with mild acne scars.